0xG4BR/ICMTC/Reverse/Count Down/README.md

 ![Alt text](image-6.png)

-We can see that it only calls the “sub_7FF733601190” function which we can say it is the main function after analyzing the main function we see that it either return variable called result or it exits
+By opening the “sub_7FF733601540” function to see what is the assigned to result variable….FOUND THE FLAG!!!!!

 ![Alt text](image-7.png)